Wellington, most people would say in Shropshire, but strictly in the County of The Wrekin, was awarded Walkers are Welcome status in June, 2010.

 - Information about Wellington

-- Photos Latest: The walking notice board, Wrekin 360 views and launch, Various path maintenance shots, the advertising stall and the Steeraway diversion and Coalbrookdale walks.
+- Photos Latest: Smalley Hill, Spring Festival, The walking notice board, Wrekin 360 views and launch, and Various path maintenance shots.

 - Please visit our supporting businesses page.